blazQ/mpi-word-count/README.md

 There's something strange happening to the algorithm, as soon as we go from 4 processes to 5.
 It briefly worsens its performance, then starts scaling again but it's a bit slower than before.
 After quite a bit of testing and fiddling with google cloud VMs, I've discovered that the number of vCPUs isn't the actual core number of the CPU.
+While this explains a lot of things, we cannot be sure of the exact behaviour of the environment, but this is my guess, and below you will find further evidence that it may not be that far from the truth.

 In reality, vCPUs are computed as no. of Cores times no. of Threads per core.